DataDog/documentation/content/en/account_management/rbac/permissions.md

 #### logs_read_archives

 Grants the ability to access the details of the archive configuration.
-In conjunction with `logs_write_historical_view` (see [Logs Write Historical Views](#logs-write-historical-views)), this permission also grants the ability to trigger a Rehydration from Archives.
+In conjunction with [Logs Write Historical Views](#logs-write-historical-views), this permission also grants the ability to trigger a [Rehydration][17] from Archives.

 This permission can be scoped to a subset of archives.
 An archive with no restrictions is accessible to anyone who belongs to a role with the `logs_read_archives` permission.
 An archive with restrictions is only accessible to the users who belong to one of the registered roles, provided theses roles have the `logs_read_archives` permission.